snnjnn/cuesix/README.md

 Standalone (default): compiles and prints the merged config to stdout.
 No validation or reload.

-Server mode (`--serve`): exposes `POST /compile`, runs the pipeline, validates the result, and reloads APISIX on success.
+Server mode (`--serve`): exposes `POST /compile`, `GET /live`, and `GET /ready`, runs the pipeline, validates the result, and reloads APISIX on success. `/ready` returns 200 only after a successful reload has been delivered at least once.

 ## Flags and environment variables